darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### advanced

 quality
-: How finely the color simulation is calculated.
+: How accurately the color simulation is calculated.
 The three table settings work the answer out on a grid in advance and interpolate between the points, so a larger grid is closer to exact and slower to prepare. _exact spectral_ skips the grid and calculates every pixel directly: much slower, CPU only, and rarely visibly different.

 bandwidth adaptation
 : Trims the extreme violet and deep red ends of the film's sensitivity as part of how each stock is characterized.
 On by default and best left on as it belongs to the film's description.